suyati/Mold/README.md

 ## Installation
 1. Download the files from this repository.
 2. Open Termial
-3. Navigate to the folder
+3. Navigate to the downloaded folder
 4. Run the following script
 5. That's it :)
 ```shell